 Author: Caroline Wong

 Buy it from: Amazon

 With practical tips and useful notes throughout, Caroline’s book is admirably easy to read, although it is not entirely clear whether it is aimed at beginners to security metrics, or beginners to security, or perhaps both.

 The book is strong on project management metrics, taking account of social factors when presenting metrics, and technical design of an enterprise wide XML metrics database system.
 There are plenty of suggestions on prioritizing security activities.

 The book’s focus on automated data collection and aggregation for large enterprises over-emphasizes operational IT security metrics over strategic, non-technical and ‘soft’ measures – a bias shared by many security professionals from IT/technical backgrounds.
-Caroline appreciates the need to measure security processes as well as technical controls, but her book is unbalanced.
+Although Caroline appreciates the need to measure security processes as well as technical controls, the book feels unbalanced.

 Despite the promising heading “Decide what to measure”, section III (chapters 5 and 6) offers little advice on how to identify what needs to be measured and select worthwhile security metrics.
 Chapter 5 “Identify core competencies” concerns IT security competencies, outsourcing of security and the performance of technical security activities such as changing firewall rules.
 The few metrics suggested here are labeled ‘quantitative’ (e.g. “Percentage of patches deployed within the timeframe specified in the information security group’s service level agreement”) or ‘qualitative’ (e.g. “Which business units receive network vulnerability scan reports from the information security team?”).